rongweiji/rongweiji.github.io/_posts/2025-10-10-Reproduce-Learned-Localization-with-GICP-Registration.md

 - Coordinate :UTM ,
 - Trainning sample amount: 1108
 - Data strucure form my github intro:
-Before i use this data, i preview the data positoin of the dataset argoverse-2 show their positon for better understanding.
+Before i use this data, i preview the data positoin of the dataset argoverse-2 show their positon for better understanding.  and build pipeline praepe the data for training, more detail about the data intro : https://github.com/rongweiji/ReLL/blob/main/data_intro.md

 ## 2 Gaussian fit method